If you've ever applied for a credit card, leased a car, or obtained a loan for a home, you know that credit scores count.

 Credit scores are determined based on information from your credit report and are used by lending institutions to determine how likely it is that you'll repay a loan on time.
 Credit scores determine interest rates and loan qualifications.

 Credit-based insurance scores don't factor in your job, income history, gender, or any other personal information.
-Car insurance companies use them to determine the likelihood of an insurance claim in the future.
+Car insurance companies use them to help determine the likelihood of an insurance claim in the future.

 how credit-based insurance scores work

-If you have a high credit-based insurance score, an excellent driving history, and zero claims on your record, you'll qualify for low rates.
+If you have a high credit-based insurance score, an excellent driving history, and zero claims on your record, you'll typically qualify for lower rates.
 Of course, your score is only one of many factors used to calculate your premium.
 If you have an excellent insurance score but a less-than-stellar driving history, for example, you might be considered riskier to insure.

 why we use it